Top 20 Nationals All-Time Home Run Leaders (Videos)

 Zimmerman was pretty good in many other instances for the Nats, too.
 During his 16-year career (all with Washington), the right-handed hitter posted seven seasons of 20-plus home runs.

 He finished second in NL Rookie of the Year voting in 2006 after compiling a .822 OPS with 20 homers and 110 RBI.
-Zimmerman enjoyed two other 100-plus RBI performances, and they were both accompanied by at least 30 dingers.
-These two occurrences were 2009 (33 homers, 106 RBI) and 2017 (36 homers, 108 RBI).
+Zimmerman enjoyed two other 100-plus RBI performances, which were both accompanied by at least 30 dingers.
+Those happened in 2009 (33 homers, 106 RBI) and 2017 (36 homers, 108 RBI).

 That 2017 campaign was the real last hurrah when it came to big-time individual numbers for Zimmerman.
 From 2015-16, he hit .232/.288/.413 with 31 homers and 119 RBI in 857 plate appearances (210 games).
-The following season, Zim slashed .303/.358/.573 with those 36 homers and 108 RBI in just 576 plate appearances (144 games).
+The following season, Zim slashed .303/.358/.573 with those 36 homers and 108 RBI in 576 plate appearances (144 games).

-This performance led to his second and final All-Star Game selection, as well as down-ballot MVP votes (he finished 20th).
+This performance led to his second and final All-Star Game selection, as well as down-ballot MVP Award votes (he finished 20th).

 Vladimir Guerrero: 234 Home Runs